 Person walking on tracks in Tigerland hit by train, taken to hospital overnight

-BATON ROUGE - A person is in the hospital after reports of someone being stuck by a train early Sunday morning.
+BATON ROUGE - A person is in the hospital after reports of someone being struck by a train early Sunday morning.

 According to officials, the incident happened around 2:20 am near the entrance to Tigerland near Bob Pettit and Alvin Dark.